GluuFederation/nextcloud-oxd-plugin/README.md

 If you are using a Gluu server as your OpenID Provider, you can view all available scopes by navigating to the OpenID Connect > Scopes interface inside the Gluu Server.

-In the Plugin interface you can enable, disable and delete scopes.
+In the APP interface you can enable, disable and delete scopes.

 #### Authentication